ailymova/nextjs-woocommerce-rest-api/__next_steps.md

 2. Get the cart value and display it on the header inside the bag icon

 ## Video - Part 26
+1. Download Google font from https://google-webfonts-helper.herokuapp.com/
+2. Create a font dir and fonts.scss importing fonts and adding the import to styles/index.scss
+3. Check if it works

+## Video - Part 27